VU-IVM/CIP_drought_impact/README.md

 For installing Python and the dependencies locally via Conda, type following commands in your Terminal.

 Add conda-forge channel for extra packages:
+'''

-'conda config --add channels conda-forge'
+conda config --add channels conda-forge

 Create a conda environment for the project and install packages:
+'''

-'conda env create -f environment.yml'
+conda env create -f environment.yml

 Activate environment:

-'activate ClimatePolicy'
+'''
+activate ClimatePolicy